The following suggestions are recommended in meeting the Americans with Disability Act (1990).

 Ensure your MS Word documents are accessible before you save them as a PDF.
 MS Word versions 2010 and later have accessibility checkers that will highlight any issues your document has.
 Within MS Word, select File > Info> Check for Issues > Check Accessibility.
 Fix issues like missing alt text for images.
 See Adobe Accessibility Quick Reference Card for information on earlier versions of MS Word that you may have at home.

 Captions.
 Caption all media.
 Closed captioning is the preferred format (instead of open captions), so the user can turn it on or off according to their needs.
-If you don’t have your media captioned, at the very least, provide a script until you caption the video or audio file.
-However, transcripts don’t provide equal access to the lesson because the words and images from the video aren’t in sync to enhance meaning.
+If you don’t have your media captioned, at the very least, provide a script until you caption the video or audio file; however, transcripts don’t provide equal access to media lesson because the words and images from the video aren’t in sync to enhance meaning.
 See list of free captioning services below.
+A transcript would suffice for an audio file or narrated PowerPoint.
+I recommend providing the transcription in the note’s section of the PowerPoint.

 - Captioning Key is funded by the National Association of the Deaf and The Described and Captioned and Media Program.
 It provides a PDF document on specific quality assurance guidelines for closed-captioning. http://www.dcmp.org/captioningkey/